Mark Thomas — Trade On Track

 - The data isn’t detailed enough.
 If you have 15-minute historical data and you’re testing a strategy that works on the 15-minute chart, then the accuracy of back-testing is going to be quite limited.
 For instance, if in one 15 minute period (one 15 minute bar) price shoots up and reaches a point that would have hit your target and it also reaches down to a place where it would have taken out your stop loss, how do you determine whether your target was hit first or your stop was hit first?
 The answer is, you can’t.
-Without going down to a lower time frame or even tick data, there is no way from your historical data that you can tell whether price went up first or down first.
+Without going down to a lower time frame or even tick data, there is no way from your historical data that you can tell whether the price went up first or down first.
 You only have open, high, low and close information.
 So, if your data is limited in detail, your back-testing program should take the worst case scenario in this example and assume that the stop was hit first.

-- Data is bad quality.
-Some free data sources are terrible quality.
+- Data is of bad quality.
+Some free data sources are of terrible quality.
 There are gaps in the pricing (from the close of one bar to the opening of the next bar), there are incorrect prices, and sometimes there is just no data where there should be some!
 Try to obtain decent quality data and when in doubt, try to obtain data from a number of sources and get the best results possible from all sources.

 All of the above has dealt with back-testing, but forward-testing is also important.
 Forward-testing an automated trading strategy involves running the robot trading software in a live (or demo) trading account and monitoring the results over a period of time.
 You may be surprised that something that works really well when back-tested, does not perform very well when running on live data.
 This can be because of the curve-fitting problem mentioned above, or because you’re striking market conditions that haven’t been tested in the past.
 Forward-testing can also uncover other problems in your back-testing that you weren’t aware of, so it’s essential to forward test, preferably on a demo account before moving to a live account.